krasimir/kuker/README.md

 * Filtering of events/actions and focusing on specific portion of the application state
 * Monitoring for changes in a specific portion of the state
 * Filtering of event sources
-* Clearing all the events or adding a red flag so you know which are the new events
+* Clearing all the events or adding a red flag so you know which are the new ones

 ## Philosophy